 - Step #4 - Create a Portfolio of Your Work

 Whatever it is you get to practice on or apply makeup to as a paying client, it’s crucial that you get photographs of your best work.
 Customers will expect you to have a portfolio of what you can, as will employers, so in either sense, it’s an important thing to have.
-The great thing is that because of smartphone technology; it’s easier than ever to high definition pics.
+The great thing is that smartphone technology makes it easier than ever to high definition pics.

 - Step #5 - Spread the Word!

-Depending on whether you’re looking to be employed or work on a freelance basis, you’ll need to market yourself in different ways.
+Whether you’re looking to be employed or work freelance, you’ll need to market yourself in different ways.
 The former would likely involve applying for jobs, whereas the latter means marketing your services online.
 However you do it, you need to spread the word that you’re looking for customers, and you can find a few tips on how to do that here.

 Get Your Makeup Career Moving With Beauty Courses Online